Research & Publications

 Current Research

-I am at work on an article-length project examining a little-known manuscript critique of New England church covenanting practices written in 1637 by English puritan pastor Richard Bernard.
+I am at work on two article-length projects: one addressing printed puritan objections to the practice of "churching" women after childbirth, and another examining a little-known 1637 manuscript critique of New England church covenanting practices.